tqdv/mcclwrap/notes.md

 # Notes

+- I have no idea when a type needs to be Pin, Unpin, Send or Sync.
+They're usually added because the compiler complains about async functions not being Send.

 - `SharedOutputFilters` is a Vec instad of a HashSet/HashMap because that's faster.
   But `SharedInputFilters` is a HashMap because we need to remove our filter.